 Erickson's output represented two-thirds of the passing offense for the game, unfortunately.
 He finished the season with 20 catches for 167 yards, with the vast majority of that production coming in the final three weeks after injuries sidelined both Tyler Boyd and A.J.
 Green.
 If he returns next season, most of his production will remain on special teams.

 Erickson caught both of his targets, accumulating 35 receiving yards during Sunday's 26-18 loss to the Browns.

 The third-year man out of Wisconsin has 58 receiving yards over the past two weeks, more than he's racked up in any two-game span since Weeks 11 and 12 of last season.
 Usually a full-time special teams ace, Erickson has garnered seven targets in the past two games, a vast increase compared to his typical passing game involvement (1.5 targets per contest entering Sunday).
 Erickson also had a 33-yard kick return Sunday that helped spark Cincinnati's first scoring drive of the afternoon (a field goal to cut the deficit to 23-3).
 If Erickson continues to garner attention in the passing game with A.J.
 Green (foot) on injured reserve, it will come against a Pittsburgh defense that ranks 13th against the pass (237 yards allowed per game).

-Erickson caught two of three targets for eight yards during Sunday's 28-21 loss to Pittsburgh.
+Erickson caught three of five targets for 23 yards during Sunday's 30-14 win over the Raiders.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|